freebonsai/bonsaiaddons/README.md

 - Auto Warp

-- Terminal Caller
-- Automatically calls selected terminals, has a display for anyone else using the mod which will show which terms were called by who.
+- Terminal Caller which automatically calls selected terminals, and has a display for anyone else using the mod which will show which terms were called by who.

 ### Commands
 - /bo - Open the config GUI